IHE/HIE-Whitepaper/README.md

 ### 3.1.3 Mobile access to Health Documents (MHD) push

-The [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) profile provides a point-to-point method of sending documents to a specific recipient.
+The [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) Profile provides a point-to-point method of sending documents to a specific recipient.
 It leverages common principles described in Section 2.
 It sends documents and metadata using FHIR Rest push to deliver one or more documents to a Document Recipient.

 The typical use case for [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) in this mode is when documents are known to be needed by a recipient.
 Such as a patient referral in the use case given in [XDR](#311-cross-enterprise-document-reliable-interchange-xdr).